fleetdm/fleet/handbook/engineering/README.md

 To [create an engineering-initiated user story](https://fleetdm.com/handbook/engineering#creating-an-engineering-initiated-story), follow the [user story drafting process](https://fleetdm.com/handbook/company/development-groups#drafting).
 Once your user story is created using the [new story template](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=story,~engineering-initiated&projects=&template=story.md&title=), add the `~engineering-initiated` label, assign it to yourself, and bring to your EM to be considered for future prioritization into a sprint.
 The engineering output and architecture DRI is responsible for prioritizing engineering-initiated stories.

 > We prefer the term engineering-initiated stories over technical debt because the user story format helps keep us focused on our users and contributors.

+### Manage release branches
+Every three weeks, we release a minor version of Fleet from the `main` branch.

+Every week between minor releases, we release a patch release with fixes for released bugs.

+When the next release is a patch, we create a patch branch off the latest tagged release of Fleet.
+We merge released bug fixes directly into the target patch branch to avoid merge conflicts later in the release cycle.
+After merging into the patch branch, a PR is submitted to `main` containing the same fix and resolving any merge conflicts.

+> It is the responsibility of the person merging the fix into the patch branch to make sure the fix is also merged into `main`.

 ### Begin a merge freeze
 To ensure release quality, Fleet has a freeze period for testing beginning the Tuesday before the release at 9:00 AM Pacific.
 Effective at the start of the freeze period, new feature work will not be merged into `main`.